rhoninyoung/awesome-starcraftAI/README.md

 # Awesome StarCraft AI

-Essentially， StarCraft is a game of incomplete information game. <br>
 As a Real-Time Strategy game, Starcraft AI contains a lot.
-(Multiagents, incomplete information, micromanagement, fullgame strategy plan...)<br>
+(Multiagents, incomplete information, micromanagement, fullgame strategy plan...).
+Essentially, StarCraft is a game of incomplete information game. <br>

-This is a list of resources dedicated to StarCraft AI.<br>
+This is a list of resources about StarCraft AI.<br>
 If you have more resource/information about it, just fork & pull request.

 ---
 ## Why?

-[Hyunsoo Kim](https://github.com/hshyunsookim/) and others create a list resource about it and make a 'awesome' name(!?), but they dont update in last six months.
-On the other hand, the structure of this list should be changed.StarCraft I & StarCraft II  are completely two different games.
+[Hyunsoo Kim](https://github.com/hshyunsookim/) and others create a list resource about it and make a 'awesome' name(!), but they dont update in last six months(?).
+On the other hand, the structure of this list should be changed, I will add some resource in this list.
+Now, StarCraft I & StarCraft II  are completely two different games.

 ---